Watch: Joe Biden Rallies Dozens in Georgia

-Former Vice President Joe Biden drew a only few dozen attendees, including press, for his scheduled remarks in Warm Springs, Georgia, Tuesday afternoon with the presidential election just one week away.
+Former Vice President Joe Biden spoke to a few dozen attendees, including press, for his scheduled remarks in Warm Springs, Georgia, Tuesday afternoon with the presidential election just one week away.

 Reporters took to social media to share photos from the event, which divided the small number of supporters up using large white circles.

-Note: Editor’s Note: At the time of publication, this article’s lead sentence said Biden “drew” dozens, but several reports indicate the event was closed to the public.
-The language has been updated for greater accuracy.